 The most rational solution is the collectivisation of the cultivation for personal use.
 Adult consumers who do not want to cultivate themselves can form non-profit associations, Cannabis Social Clubs, with the purpose of obtaining a legal, safe and transparent access to cannabis for their members.
 They do so by implementing a model for a regulated market in which supply is always demand oriented, i.e. production is limited to an amount established as necessary to satisfy the needs for personal consumption of the members.

-If you wish to make this possible in your country too, please read further.
+If you wish to make this possible in your country too, please read further!

 THE FOUR STEP APPROACH

 When planning to set up a Cannabis Social Club you need to take into account that any connection to the illegal market should be avoided.
-A CSC should not only appear to be legal, it should be so and be able to demonstrate it in a courtcase.
+A CSC should not only appear to be legal, it should be so and be able to demonstrate it in a court case.
 Therefore, a rigid discipline in the administration and organisation of the club is necessary.

-Every club needs members who participate actively in the organisation in various forms and with different responsabilities.
+Every club needs members who participate actively in the organisation in various forms and with different responsibilities.
 The rules should be clear and simple, and monitored democratically.
 It is a good idea to contact a lawyer who can give advise on the steps to take and eventually prepare the legal defense in case this is necessary.

 Before taking the first step, check the legal framework for cannabis consumption in your country.
-If this consumption is not considered a crime and possession of a minor amount of cannabis for personal consumption does not lead to criminal persecution (see the overview of legal threshold quantities in the EU countries) it should be possible to organise a succesful legal defense of a Cannabis Social Club.
+If this consumption is not considered a crime and possession of a minor amount of cannabis for personal consumption does not lead to criminal persecution (see the overview of legal threshold quantities in the EU countries1) it should be possible to organise a successful legal defense of a Cannabis Social Club.
 Based upon the argument that where people have the right to consume, they should be allowed to grow for own consumption.

 STEP ONE.
 PUBLIC PRESENTATION OF THE INITIATIVE